 I used to work in a blue-carpeted office with windows sealed with cement and incompetent people all around dressed like penguins and pretending they were working.
-I got bored to death every single minute I spent there, and what actually saved my life was discovering two Italian bloggers.
+I got bored to death every single minute I spent there, and what actually saved my life was discovering a couple of bloggers.

 I am told I am antisocial and a few people removed me from their contacts.

 You see, all the social media thing is not for me.